U.S. Olympian Alysa Liu, father targeted in Chinese spy case

 “This is her moment.
 This is her once-in-a-lifetime opportunity to compete at the Olympic Games.
 I’m not going to let them stop her from going and I’ll do whatever I can to make sure she’s safe and I’m willing to make sacrifices so she can enjoy the moment,” Arthur Liu said.
 “I’m not going to let them win — to stop me — to silence me from expressing my opinions anywhere.”

-The father said he agreed to let his daughter compete with assurances from the State Department and U.S. Olympic Committee that Alysa Liu would be closely protected and kept safe while competing in China.
-They said she would have at least two people escorting her at all times.
+The father said he agreed to let his daughter compete with assurances from the State Department and U.S. Olympic Committee that she would be closely protected while competing in China, with at least two people escorting her at all times.

 “They are probably just trying to intimidate us, to … in a way threaten us not to say anything, to cause trouble to them and say anything political or related to human rights violations in China,” Arthur Liu said.
 “I had concerns about her safety.
 The U.S. government did a good job protecting her.”

-Arthur Liu said a man called him in November claiming to be an official with the U.S. Olympic & Paralympic Committee, and asked for his and his daughters’ passport numbers.
+He Liu said a man called him last November, months before the Olympics, claiming to be an official with the U.S. Olympic & Paralympic Committee, and asked for his and his daughters’ passport numbers.
 Arthur Liu refused to provide them and said he would call his contact at Team USA the next day.

 “I didn’t feel good about it.
 I felt something fishy was going on,” Arthur Liu said.
 “From my dealings with the U.S. Figure Skating association, they would never call me on the phone to get copies of our passports.
 I really cut it short once I realized what he was asking for.”